Mirror therapy for stroke rehab could help improve movement in your hand and arm after stroke.

 Mirror therapy involves the use of a tabletop mirror to create a reflection of your unaffected arm in place of your affected arm during therapy.

-Then, you perform various rehab exercises with your non-affected arm and hand.
+Then, you perform various stroke recovery exercises with your non-affected arm and hand.

 The mirror image ‘tricks’ your brain into thinking that your affected arm is moving like your unaffected arm.